 Our scientific founders are leading experts in their academic fields of oncolytic virotherapy and noninvasive nuclear diagnostic applications.
 The Imanis team comprises of PhD, MSc and BSc level scientists who are passionate about providing the best in class reporter gene reagents and virology expertise to help our clients with their research in diverse fields.
-Our office, R&D service and manufacturing laboratories are located in the Minnesota Biobusiness Center, in Rochester Minnesota, home of the world renowned Mayo Clinic.
+Our office, R&D service and manufacturing laboratories are located in the Former IBM Complex in Rochester Minnesota, home of the world renowned Mayo Clinic.
 We also have strong alliances and collaborations with key opinion leaders in the field and are committed to our mission to reduce animal use and refine techniques in animal research through the practice of the 3Rs.
 Check out our new series of interviews with collaborators on “A Vision for the Future” on Imanis’ Youtube channel.

 Our Scientific Cofounders